Ch0wW/docker-hlds-won2-1104/README.md

 A workaround was found since then, but I still wanted to provide a ready to use image for preservation purposes.
 Since Docker allows creating "*sandboxed*" environments using other versions of Linux, I created this project.

 ### Features
-* Creates a barebones HLDS 1.1.0.4 Environment using Debian 12 (i386), using vanilla files and security patches only.
+* Creates a Debian (i386) barebones environment for HLDS 1.1.0.4 using vanilla files and security patches only.
 * Server settings can be configured without the requirement of rebuilding the docker image (with the exception of Half-Life 1)

 ### Included mods